andrew-w-ross/react-hot-loader-regression/README.md

 All styling will be lost.

 Install `react-hot-loader@4.8.8` and relaunch the start task.
-Go back to `src/Counter.js` and the stling will remain.
+Go back to `src/Counter.js` and the stling will remain on update.